A lower bound on the stable 4-genus of knots: Introduction

-The strength of the bound in Theorem \ref{mainthm} depends on the choice of $d$ and $p$.
+The strength of the bound in \cref{mainthm} depends on the choice of $d$ and $p$.
 However, $t\cdot L/(4d(p-1)+2(d-1)L)$ is bounded from above by $t/(2(d-1))$, so a priori the best bounds are obtained in the case $d = 2$, i.e.\ when working with the double branched cover $X_2$.
-Note that if one of the numbers $L_j$ is zero, then also $L = 0$ and Theorem \ref{mainthm} will yield the trivial bound $g_{st}(K) \geq 0$.
-The main theorem is an immediate consequence of the following proposition.
+Note that if one of the numbers $L_j$ is zero, then also $L = 0$ and \cref{mainthm} will yield the trivial bound $g_{st}(K) \geq 0$.

+Note that in \cref{mainthm}, we make the assumption that the sum of Levine-Tristram signatures $\sum_{s=1}^{d-1} \sigma_{s/d}(K)$ of $K$ vanishes.
+This is needed so that one of our main tools in the proof -- Gilmer's lower bound on the $4$-genus given by Casson-Gordon $\tau$-signatures (see \cref{Gilmer} and \cref{Gilmer2} in \cref{seccginv}) -- admits a more simplified application.
+The given proof of \cref{mainthm} doesn't hold without this assumption, and we currently do not know if of our methods generalize to the case where $\sum_{s=1}^{d-1} \sigma_{s/d}(K)$ doesn't vanish.
+However, if any of the Levine-Tristram signatures $\sigma_{s/d}(K)$ is non-zero, then there is the Murasugi-Tristram bound $g_4(nK) \geq \frac{n}{2}\vert\sigma_{s/d}(K)\vert$ \cite{murasugi3, tristram} which implies $g_{st}(K) \geq \frac{1}{2}\vert\sigma_{s/d}(K)\vert$, so we still obtain a non-trivial lower bound on $g_{st}$ when $\sum_{s=1}^{d-1} \sigma_{s/d}(K)$ doesn't vanish.\footnote{In earlier versions of the article on the arXiv, and in the published version in \emph{Algebraic \& Geometric Topology 22-5 (2022)}, \cref{mainprop} and \cref{mainthm} are falsely stated without the assumption that the sum of Levine-Tristram signatures vanishes.}